Henry Darwin Rogers: Biography

 Rogers was born in Philadelphia, Pennsylvania on 1 August 1808, the third of four sons of Patrick Kerr Rogers and Hannah Blythe Rogers.
-His parents were from Ireland, near Derry City and emigrated to the United States where they first met and became married.
+His parents were from Ireland, near Derry City, and emigrated to the United States where they first met and became married.
 Patrick Rogers was a supporter of militant efforts to end British rule in Ireland and was forced to flee to avoid persecution.
-Henry's middle name was given him in honour of Erasmus Darwin, of whose poem "The Botanic Garden" his father was a great admirer.
+Henry's middle name was given to him in honour of Erasmus Darwin, of whose poem "The Botanic Garden" his father was a great admirer.

 In 1813 the family moved to Baltimore, Maryland, where Henry was educated in the public schools, and in 1819 they moved to Williamsburg, Virginia, where his father was professor of natural philosophy and mathematics in the College of William & Mary from 1819 until 1828, and which Henry attended for a short time.
 His father provided most of his education.
 After attending William and Mary, Henry worked at a school in Windsor, Maryland which he administered with his brother William Barton Rogers.
 It closed in 1828, and he joined his brother teaching at the Maryland Institute.

 At the age of 21, he was chosen professor of chemistry and natural philosophy at Dickinson College, Pennsylvania.
 During the year in which he held the professorship, he edited a monthly scientific magazine, The Messenger of Useful Knowledge, in which educational, literary, and political articles and selections from foreign journals were also published.
 His interest in the ideas of Johann Heinrich Pestalozzi was not welcome at Dickinson and led to his dismissal in 1831.
 His interest in education reform led him to the British social reformer Robert Owen and his son Robert Dale Owen in New York.
 On their suggestion, in 1831 or 1832 he went to England, where, with aid afforded him by his brother William, he studied chemistry in the laboratory of Edward Turner, and attended other scientific lectures in London, including those of De la Beche on geology.

 He returned to Philadelphia in the summer of 1833, and in the ensuing winter delivered a course of lectures on geology in the hall of the Franklin Institute.
 Having received the degree of Master of Arts from the University of Pennsylvania in 1834, he was elected professor of geology and mineralogy in that institution in 1835, where he remained until his resignation in 1846.
 In 1835, Rogers was elected as a member to the American Philosophical Society.

-In 1835 he was chosen to make a geological and mineralogical survey of New Jersey, and, in addition to a preliminary report in 1836, he published Description of the Geology of the State of New Jersey (Philadelphia, 1840).
+In 1835, he was chosen to make a geological and mineralogical survey of New Jersey, and, in addition to a preliminary report in 1836, he published Description of the Geology of the State of New Jersey (Philadelphia, 1840).
 On the organisation of the geological survey of the state of Pennsylvania in 1836, he was appointed geologist in charge, and engaged in active field work until 1841, when the appropriations were discontinued.